Marken-Foo/atom-site/content/timeless/resources.md

 - [KQ v KP](https://lichess.org/study/nPsVcyo0) - Lone queen versus lone pawn.
 Also an important endgame, and the trickiest basic endgame; even top ten players have messed this up (queen versus rook-pawn)!
 This endgame is what typically results after even-material pawn races.
 Sometimes, a draw may even be stolen by the side with the pawn.
 - [KRP v KP](https://lichess.org/study/xvHuOCBq) - How to win when up a rook with a pair of blocked pawns.
 A rarer endgame but certain positions are much trickier than with the queen.
 - [Pawnitisation](https://lichess.org/study/iS3Dp19A) - The idea of "pawnitisation".
 When only pawns are left but one side is up a bishop, the bishop might find itself useless if the opponent's pawns are all on the opposite-coloured squares.
 There can be very tricky ideas with pawn structure and zugzwang in these endings.
 Losses turn into draws and draws into wins if you know these ideas.
+- [Rule of the rectangle](https://lichess.org/study/7SpmVBSz) - A proposed method of counting out KP v K (and some other pure pawn) endgames more easily, like the rule of the square in regular chess.
+The ideas here are helpful for analysing certain more complex endgames.

 ## Game analysis ##